Ice Breaker Games Ice Breaker Games

 Pro Tips

-• Pick funny or interesting opponents that students will actually care about
+• Pick funny or interesting opponents that students actually care about

 • After reading reasons, ask follow-up questions to dig deeper into the logic

-• Use this before teaching argumentative writing to show what good reasons look like
+• Use before teaching argumentative writing to show what good reasons look like

 Variations

-• Subject-specific battles: Which scientist would win?
+• Subject Battles: Which scientist would win?
 Which historical figure?

-• Team version: Groups work together to create 3-5 sticky notes with coordinated arguments
+• Team Battle: Groups create 3-5 coordinated argument sticky notes together

-• Silent battle: No discussion until all sticky notes are up, then analyze together
+• Silent Battle: No discussion until all notes are up, then analyze together

 FAQ